Data Wrangling

 Compute summary statistics

-Let’s compute the sum of number_pills across all counties and years.
+Let’s compute the total number of opioid pills recorded across all counties and years.
 In the code below, I use na.rm = TRUE to indicate that I want R to remove cases (i.e., rows of data) with missing data on the variable being summarized and compute the specified statistic on the remainder of cases.
 This is necessary if there is missing data on the variable you are summarizing.

 Note that in these examples, I don’t assign a name to the output, I’m simply reading in the data frame and asking it to be summarized — R will print out the requested results but the original data frame will remain unchanged.